Vikash Kumar

 Contact

-I welcome conversations about sustainable operations, policy design, and the green transition.
+I welcome conversations about sustainable operations, the green transition, and mechanism design.

 The best way to reach me is by email.